You know the old adage, "don't let perfect be the enemy of good."

 You've brought in a big name keynoter who wows the audience with her compelling content and interesting suggestions for their work.
 But are you converting all that positive energy into practical implementation?
 Most conferences don't.
+A general session by definition often is very general.
 Schedule a round of facilitated discussions for relevant audience segments immediately following the session (or do so at tables if a meal occurs next) so that participants can connect with like-minded peers and explore the "so what, now what" aspects of applying the general session content.
 Since not everyone may be interested in following up on the general session, be sure to make other learning opportunities available.

 5. Enable on-site volunteering.

 We've known for some time that micro-volunteering is increasingly compelling to potential volunteers, but far too few conferences enable that commitment in real-time and on-site.
 By offering an expansive menu of simple tasks you make it easy for newcomers (or the less involved) to increase their connection to your community while making a meaningful and very manageable contribution.

 6. Offer an Idea Fair and incent participation.